pepa65/lmdescrypt/README.md

 * password for encryption (twice the same)
 * password for decryption (same again)

-Then after a wait for all the preparations to have happened:
+Then after a wait for all the preparations to have happened, and supply:
 * password for user, and some irrelevant info
 * about the keyboard
 * about the timezone